brayden-yates/todo/README.md

 # Todo

 A simple command-line to-do list application written in Rust.
-This application allows you to add tasks, mark them as done, list all pending tasks, and wipe the entire to-do list.
+This application allows you to add tasks, mark them as done, and list all pending tasks.

 ## Features